-Senate Bill No. [number] aims to revise the regulations surrounding unfair trade practices in the insurance industry, specifically regarding automobile body repair businesses.
+Senate Bill No. [insert bill number] aims to revise the regulations surrounding unfair trade practices in the insurance industry, specifically regarding automobile body repair businesses.
 The bill prohibits insurance companies from requiring claimants to use specific repair businesses, engaging in coercive practices, or disregarding repair instructions from original equipment manufacturers (OEMs).
-Notably, it introduces new provisions that prevent insurers from ignoring OEM repair instructions and safety inspections, while also clarifying that the requirements do not restrict the use of alternative repair parts.
-Additionally, the bill mandates that insurers provide claimants with a list of nearby repair businesses that meet certain criteria, ensuring that claimants can choose their repair service freely.
+Notably, the bill introduces new provisions that prevent insurers from ignoring OEM repair instructions and safety inspections, while also clarifying that the requirements do not restrict the use of alternative repair parts.

 Statutes affected: LC Text: 33-18-224